 Mohawk Superfine Smooth.
 Guest Books, Journals and Mini Journals are bound with this premium paper which is excpetionally smooth and ideal for writing with fountain pen, ballpoint biro or pencil.
 It's also acid-free and archival quality.
 Produced from FSC certified 100% virgin fibre, it is guaranteed to be responsibility harvested from well-managed forests, and is manufactured by windpower with zero greenhouse gas emissions.

-Artists Papers.
-Watercolour Sketchbooks have 300gsm cold pressed fine grain watercolour paper which is an acid free FSC certified paper made in England.
+Watercolour & Artist's Papers.
+Watercolour Sketchbooks have 300gsm cold pressed fine grain watercolour paper which is an acid free, FSC-certified paper made in England.
 Further papers for artists are available on request, such as lighter weight watercolour paper, 150gsm cartridge paper, or paper for pastels and charcoal.

-Recycled cotton rag khadi paper.
+Recycled cotton rag paper.
 New for summer 2018, this eco-friendly paper is handmade with 100% cotton rag recycled from textile industry waste.
-Japanese Sketchbooks are bound with 210gsm medium-rough , Wabi-Sabi Notebooks have 210gsm smooth.
+Japanese Sketchbooks are bound with 210gsm medium-rough , Wabi-Sabi Sketchbooks contain 210gsm smooth.
 Both have pronounced deckle edges and are gelatine sized for ink, watercolour, drawing and printmaking.
-Khadi paper features natural variations in page size, surface and colour and embodies the wabi-sabi aesthetic of embracing natural imperfections.
+Khadi paper features natural variations in page size, surface and colour and embodies the wabi-sabi aesthetic; embracing natural imperfections.

 Linen is one of the most environmentally sustainable textiles available.
 Strong, durable and beautifully tactile, its fibres are produced from the flax plant.
 I use waxed linen thread in a variety of colours to sew the books, and woven linen ribbons as a closure option for a natural, softer look and feel.
 I will be introducing linen as a covering material for hardback books later this year.
-By its very nature, linen is plant-based and naturally vegan.
+By its very nature, linen is vegan.